 Frequently Asked Questions

-The Park Road beyond Teklanika Campground narrows significantly.
-Therefore, vehicles traveling the Park Road during Road Lottery must be within the following maximum dimensions: 22' long x 8' wide x 12' high.
-This is inclusive of side mirrors and bumpers, and is strictly enforced at the Savage River Checkstation (mile 15) - oversize traffic (i.e., RVs larger than those dimensions) must be bound for Teklanika Campground, and have their campground permit in hand, to travel beyond Savage River.
+The Denali Park Road beyond Teklanika Campground narrows significantly.
+Therefore, vehicles traveling the Denali Park Road during Road Lottery must be within the following maximum dimensions: 22' long x 8' wide x 12' high.
+This is inclusive of side mirrors and bumpers, and is strictly enforced at the Savage River Checkstation (mile 15).

 The possibility of inclement weather in September is always a factor.
 Some years the road has only been partially opened because of snow.
 Lottery participants are encouraged to contact the park or follow our forecast for the latest weather info.

 Check-in is at the Denali Visitor Center, at Mile 1.5 on the park road.
-You may check in upon arriving in the park, as early as the day before Road Lottery begins.
+You may check in upon arriving in the park, as early as the Friday before Road Lottery begins.
 This is a particularly good idea if you stay at Savage or Tek Campgrounds.
-Lottery winners should remember that they'll need to pay the park entrance fee ($10 per person age 16 or older, unless in possession of a park pass already).

-If you are drawn in the lottery, you may bring as many people with you as will (legally) fit in your non-commercial vehicle (note vehicle size limits above).
+If you are drawn in the lottery, you may bring as many people with you as will (legally) fit in your non-commercial vehicle (though note vehicle size limits above).

-Before 1972, the Denali Park Road was open to private vehicles, though bus service was also offered for anyone without a vehicle (or anyone who didn't want to drive the mountainous road).
+Before 1972, the entire Denali Park Road was open to private vehicles in summer, though bus service was also offered for anyone without a vehicle (or anyone who didn't want to drive the mountainous road).
 The construction of Alaska Highway 3 in the early 1970s shortened the driving time to Denali from Anchorage and Fairbanks considerably and led to an increase in the number of vehicles on the park's sole road.